 What is “People Also Ask” in search results?

-People Also Ask is a type of search result that displays questions related to your typed search query.
-When you click to expand a question, you’ll usually see a paragraph of text containing an answer and a link to the webpage from where Google has taken the answer.
-Often you'll see images, bulleted lists, numbered lists, tables, or videos.
+People Also Ask is a type of search result that displays questions related to the current search query.
+When you click to expand a question, you’ll usually see a paragraph of text containing an answer and a link to the webpage hosting that answer.
+Often, you’ll see images, bulleted lists, numbered lists, tables, or videos.

 How Prevalent Are PAA Boxes and Where Do They Appear?